alphagov/govuk_product_prototypes/source/service-manual/index.html.md

     <div class="column-one-third">
       <h4 class="heading-small"><a href="#">Wi-Fi</a></h4>
-      <p>Simpler and secure access to the internet in public buildings</p>
+      <p>Simple and secure access to the internet in public buildings</p>
     </div>

     <div class="column-one-third">